gmlewis/bible-codes/TheLittleBook.md

 I am the Word of God made flesh, and I dwell within you.
 I am calling you to your home in the heavens so very soon.
 I am the Lamb without spot and blemish.
-I am the high priest forever after the order of Melchizedek.
+I am the high priest forever after the order of Melchizedek.
 I am the true Messiah, even Yeshua HaMashiach.
 I am coming to execute judgment upon all.
 I am come to speak of the words that John the Revelator was given.